syntatis/utils-php/README.md

 composer require syntatis/utils
 ```

-## Usage
+## Usagex

+### Validator

 This PHP package includes a number of functions to perform common value validation, such as if a value is an email, URL, or not being blank.

-### Validator

 | Function | Description |
 | --- | --- |